-This book picks up the story of Confucius from the time of his father, a noted warrior; follows his teachings and those of his successors in the Analects school of Lu, and continues past the extinction of Lu in 0249 to track the Confucian movement, by then a highly ritualized affair, into its prohibition in the Chin and early Han Dynasties, to the official recognition of Confucianism as the ideology of the state under Han Wu-di in 0136.
-The resulting portrait, based on a new understanding of the relevant texts, contains much familiar material, but also several surprises.
+This book starts with Confucius' father (a noted warrior), follows his teachings and those of his successors in the Analects school of Lu, and continues past the extinction of Lu in 0249 to track the later Confucian movement: its prohibition in the Chin dynasrty, and its official acceptance in Han.
+This portait contains much familiar material, but also several surprises.

-For an overview of the entire classical period, which puts Confucius and Confucianism in the larger context of state modernization, see The Emergence of China.
+How much did the official Confucianism of Han resemble the first teachings of the historical Confucius?
+This perennial question is one that readers of this book will be able to decide for themselves.
+For an overview of the entire classical period, which puts Confucius and Confucianism in larger context of early Chinese thought, see The Emergence of China.

-E BRUCE BROOKS is Research Professor of Chinese, and A TAEKO BROOKS is Research Associate, at the University of Massachusetts at Amherst.
+A TAEKO BROOKS is Research Associate, and E BRUCE BROOKS is Research Professor of Chinese, at the University of Massachusetts at Amherst.

 Confucius: Man, Myth, and Movement

 $46.95 cloth.
 ISBN 978-1-936166-25-1

 $23.95 paper.
 ISBN 978-1-936166-65-7

 $22.95 ebook.
 ISBN 978-1-936166-85-7